jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 NOTE: I haven't tested Bluetooth with the 4.1 kernel yet.

-*Device tree* binaries are generated and installed that support HDMI (`jumpnow-duovero-parlor.dtb`) or no display (`jumpnow-duovero-parlor-nodisplay.dtb`).
-They both add *SPI* support to the kernel.
+*Device tree* binaries are generated and installed that support

+1. HDMI (`jumpnow-duovero-parlor.dtb`)
+2. No display (`jumpnow-duovero-parlor-nodisplay.dtb`)

+Both add *SPI* support to the kernel.

-The *dtbs* are easy to switch between using a u-boot script file `/boot/uEnv.txt`.
+You can switch between the *dtbs* using a u-boot script file `/boot/uEnv.txt`.
 If you don't use a *uEnv.txt* script, then the default `omap4-duovero-parlor.dtb` will be loaded.
 An example *uEnv.txt* is in `meta-duovero/scripts`.

 *spidev* on SPI bus 1 (CS 0,1,2) and SPI bus 4 (CS 0) are configured for use from the *Parlor header*.
-The following kernel patches under `meta-duover/recipes-kernel/linux/linux-stable-4.1/` add this functionality
+The following kernel patches under `meta-duovero/recipes-kernel/linux/linux-stable-4.1/` add this functionality

 * 0001-spidev-Add-generic-compatible-dt-id.patch
 * 0002-duovero-Add-spi1-spidev-dtsi.patch